How many months will the process take from start to finish?

-Every patient will have a different situation so the best way to answer this question is to schedule a consultation with Dr. Richard Corbin and Dr. Bruce Corbin at one of their dentist offices located in Oyster Bay, Jackson Heights and Bayside, NY.
+Every patient will have a different situation so the best way to answer this question is to schedule a consultation with Dr. Richard Corbin and Dr. Bruce Corbin at one of their dentist offices located in Oyster Bay and Bayside, NY.

 How successful are dental implants?

 Dental implants have a success rate of about 95%.
 This can fluctuate based on whether they are in your upper or lower jaw.
 Also, if you are in good oral health, the chance of successful dental implants is much higher.